qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 * Using the @alg decorator

-Within QGIS, you can use :guilabel:`Create new script` in the :guilabel:`Scrips` menu at the top of the :guilabel:`Processing Toolbox` to open the :guilabel:`Processing Script Editor` where you can write your code.
+Within QGIS, you can use :guilabel:`Create new script` in the :guilabel:`Scripts` menu at the top of the :guilabel:`Processing Toolbox` to open the :guilabel:`Processing Script Editor` where you can write your code.
 To simplify the task, you can start with a script template by using :guilabel:`Create new script from template` from the same menu.